 Wine Tasting and Tours

 Chateau Ste.
-Michelle, Columbia Winery, and the Redhook Ale Brewery are the city's main attractions.
+Michelle and Columbia Winery are the city's main attractions.
 Located adjacent to one another, visitors can enjoy free, or nearly free, tours and tastings at each facility.

 Located across the street from Chateau Ste.
 Michelle's main gate is the Columbia Winery.
 Inside the charming Victorian-style building is the winery's extensive shop, lively tasting bar, and popular event facilities.
 The free tours, which start near the wine bar, provide guests the opportunity to learn more about Columbia's award-winning wines.
 The gift shop features wines and foods from the Pacific Northwest.